storypioneers/kirby-wysiwyg/README.md

 ## Options

+The Kirby Media Field has some global options that you might want to use to alter the fields functionality to suit your specific needs.
+Below you'll find a list of all available options which can be set from your projects global `config.php` file.

+* **field.medium.buttons**: Define a list of buttons to display in the editor toolbar.
+Currently supported button types are: `header1`, `header2`, `bold`, `italic`, `anchor`, `quote`, `unorderedlist`, `orderedlist`, `subscript`, `superscript`, `del`, `ins` and `mark`.
+Please note that the order in which you list the button names relates the display order in the toolbar.

 * **field.medium.header-style**: Define your preferred heading style.
 Choose between `setext` (underlined) or `atx` (# Heading 1 and ## Heading 2).
 Please note that this only affects H1 and H2 headings.
 All headings of lower priority will always use the ATX style.

 ## Known Issues